yashk2000/Image-Processing/README.md

 # 11) Data types used in openCV

+Here we will be noticing many of the data types ending with 2d, 2i, 2f, 3d, 3i, 3b and so on.
+Here the number basically represents the dimension of the data stored and the characters indicate the following: `i for integer`, `f for float`, `d for double` and `b for unsigned character`.

 ### cv::Vec<>

 The `cv::Vec<>` is used as a container for almost any type of data(including objects, pointers etc.) in cpp.
 But we mainly use it as a container for primitive data types such as int, float, char etc.